hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 This will open the manual page for `ls`.
 Use the `space key` to go forward and `b` to go backwards.
 When you are done reading, just hit `q` to quit.

-commands that are run from the shell can get extremely complicated.
+Commands that are run from the shell can get extremely complicated.
 To see an example, open up the manual page for the `find` command.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring to the manual page frequently.

 > If the manual page within the terminal is hard to read and traverse, the manual exists online, use your web searching powers to get it!
 In addition to the arguments, you can also find good usage examples online; Google is your friend.